BugShot Privacy Policy

 Install (extension_installed, extension version)On new installUnderstanding install scale and version distribution

-Side panel opened (sidepanel_opened)When the side panel is openedUnderstanding activation level
+Side panel opened (sidepanel_opened: whether the page is supported)When the side panel is openedUnderstanding activation level

-Platform connect (platform_connect: platform, success/cancel/failure)On an OAuth connection attemptUnderstanding per-platform popularity and connect success/cancel/failure rates
+Platform connect (platform_connect: platform, success/cancel/failure, failure reason category)On an OAuth connection attemptUnderstanding per-platform popularity and connect success/cancel/failure rates, and telling service outages apart from users abandoning the flow

 Platform disconnected (platform_disconnected: platform)On disconnectUnderstanding integration churn

 These events carry only the classification strings above and never include issue titles, bodies, URLs, or personally identifiable information.
+Whether the project was switched is likewise a single true/false value; the project key or name is never included.
+The two sprint values are also plain true/false; the sprint ID, name, and board information are never included.
+In particular, a connection failure reason is sent as one of a predefined set of categories (auth window closed, authorization denied, configuration missing, network error, token exchange failure, and so on); the raw error message or response body returned by the integration platform is never included.
 To distinguish the same installation, a random identifier (distinct_id) is generated once on install, stored on the device, and sent with subsequent events.
 This identifier is merely a random value and is not linked to any personal information such as email, account, or IP.
 To ensure the actual IP address is not stored, events are sent with the IP value set to 0.0.0.0, location estimation (GeoIP) is disabled ($geoip_disable), and personal profile creation is disabled ($process_person_profile: false).
 There is no separate opt-out (off) setting for this analytics.

 Beyond the items above, the extension does not collect your browsing history, cookies, personally identifiable information, or the like.